 Breweries, Cideries & Wineries to Visit In & Around Lexington

-It wouldn’t be a trip to Lexington without a visit to our friends at Devils Backbone Brewing Company, located just north of the city.
+It wouldn’t be a trip to Lexington without a visit to Devils Backbone Brewing Company, located just north of the city.
 Bred out of the heartland of Virginia, right at the base of the Blue Ridge Mountains.
 Devils Backbone cares deeply about making good beer for travelers and locals alike.
 Their Lexington location boasts an Outpost Tap Room & Kitchen for fast-casual dining.
 A beautiful outdoor beer garden is perfect for taking in the Virginian views and enjoying a craft beer.
 Over the years, Devils Backbone Brewing has expanded from a local favorite into a national brand, attracting beer connoisseurs from all over the world.
 Not only that, but they’ve been collecting plenty of critical praise and coveted awards along the way.

 Heliotrop Brewery, also in Lexington, brews small batches of ales and lagers on a custom-built five-barrel brewhouse.
 A member of the Craft Maltsters Guild, all of their wild beers are fermented with their own mixed culture of yeast that they forage in the wild right in Rockbridge County.